olliw42/mLRS-docu/docs/MSPX.md

 ***Notes***:
 - RC link statistics are only sent to the flight controller via MSP if "rc override" or "rc channels" is selected.
 - MSP-RC messages will always override other RC Link inputs.
-If CRSF is connected and CRSF selected as the RC Protocol in INAV, MSP-RC still has priority if enabled in mLRS and connected to a MSP Enabled UART.
+If CRSF is connected and selected as the RC Protocol in INAV, MSP-RC still has priority if enabled in mLRS and connected to a MSP Enabled UART.

 ## INAV Configuration